 Many people are unaware of the answer to ‘what is the correct temperature for a fridge’.
 However, it is important to understand what the optimal temperature is for your appliance to ensure your food is being stored at the correct temperature.
-To keep your food fresh, we recommend that the ideal temperature for a fridge is 5°C. To maintain this temperature, it is important to not have the appliance door open for extended periods.
+To keep your food fresh, we recommend that the ideal temperature for a fridge is 3°C to 5°C. To maintain this temperature, it is important to not have the appliance door open for extended periods.

 To check the temperature inside your fridge, we suggest you place a thermometer inside a glass of water and leaving this in the middle shelf for 12 hours or overnight.
 This will allow the appliance to cool the contents to the right temperature and provide you with an accurate reading of what the temperature is inside.
 Some models may have the temperature displayed externally on the door.
 However, this is the set temperature, not the actual temperature.
 If you ever have doubt, please follow the above steps.
 Alternatively, please contact Beko’s expert customer service team at 0333 207 9710 for assistance.

 Beko larder fridges and static fridge freezers need to be ideally placed in an environment which is 5 degrees Celsius and above.
 However, Beko freezers and most Frost-free fridge freezers can be installed in an ambient temperature as low as -15 degrees Celsius.
 (We recommend you only use the freezer compartment in low ambient temperatures and not the fridge compartment.)